KunkunYang/KunkunYang.github.io/_pages/about.md

 # Recent News
-* July, 2022 - March, 2023.
+* March, 2023.
 I served as the Event Co-Chair of the Chinese Track of iConference 2023.
+* November, 2022.
+I served on the organizing team of the 2022 China Digital Humanities Annual Conference (CDH 2022).
 * December, 2021.
 I joined the School of Information Resource Management, Renmin University of China.
 * March, 2021.
 I attended iConference 2021.
 * July, 2020.
 I attended the Frontier of Space Econometrics Summer School, Peking University.